BioComputingUP/mocafe/docs/source/installation.rst

 Docker does not provide a full support to MPI.
 Thus, the best way to use FEniCS and *mocafe* in a container is to use `Singularity <https://sylabs.io/docs/>`_, which supports also Docker containers.

-If you don't have Singularity installed, just follow the instruction provided at the official `documentation page for for SingularityCE <https://github.com/sylabs/singularity>`_.
+If you don't have Singularity installed, just follow the instruction provided at the official `documentation page for SingularityCE <https://github.com/sylabs/singularity>`_.

 If you have Singularity, just build a FEniCS container typing: